 The Faculty of Arts & Science First-Year Foundations Seminars are open only to newly-admitted Faculty of Arts & Science students.
 They are full-credit or half-credit courses that focus on the discussion of issues, questions and controversies surrounding a particular discipline (or several disciplines) in a small-group setting.
 With a maximum enrolment of 24 students each, these seminars encourage the development of critical thinking, writing, oral presentation and research skills.
 Foundations Seminars are an ideal way to have an enjoyable and challenging small-class experience in your first year.

 There are a number of Foundations Seminars offered right here at Woodsworth College.
-Learn more about the Woodsworth's First-Year Foundations Seminars.
+Learn more about Woodsworth's First-Year Foundations Seminars.

 First-Year Learning Communities (FLC) Program

 The First-Year Learning Communities (FLC) Program in the Faculty of Arts and Science is designed to improve the transitional experience for first-year students.
 FLCs provide first-year students with the opportunity to meet classmates, develop friendships, form study groups, and develop academic and personal skills.
-FLCs also introduce students to the resources, opportunities, culture, and benefit of the campus and its surrounding community.
+FLCs also introduce students to the resources, opportunities, culture, and benefits of the campus and its surrounding community.

-As a student in a First-Year Learning Community, or FLC, you will get together with a small group (25-30) of first-year students who are also registered in several of the same courses, labs and tutorials.
+As a student in a First-Year Learning Community or FLC, you will get together with a small group (25-30) of first-year students who are also registered in several of the same courses, labs and tutorials.
 Each FLC group meets on a bi-weekly basis for academic, developmental and social activities facilitated by senior-year students and with the guidance of faculty and staff advisors.
 In addition to the Woodsworth College FLCs listed below, you are invited to apply for FLCs in Actuarial Science, Computer Science, Economics, Humanities, Mathematics and the Social Sciences.